percona/pmm-doc/docs/setting-up/client/mongodb.md

 PMM Client collects metrics from [MongoDB][MONGODB] and [Percona Server for MongoDB][PSMDB].

 This page shows you how to set up PMM to monitor a MongoDB database instance.

-(You should read it completely before starting work.)
+> We recommend you read it in full before doing anything.

 Here is an overview of the steps involved.